How to increase customer footfall with outdoor advertising

-Our findings on window advertising in Win customers with window displays and How to design a window display have demonstrated that window displays are the best way to encourage approach behaviour from the store exterior.
+Our previous articles on how window advertising works and how to design window displays have demonstrated that window dressings are one of the very best ways to encourage approach behaviour from the store exterior.
 Unlike in-store visual merchandising, window merchandising is interpreted by customers more like advertisements, meaning they will use the storefront to both infer information and be motivated to explore the shop inside.
-This makes the future of window advertising a key concern for merchandisers.

-This article explains the other aspects of a shop exterior which can also be utilised to draw in new customers, as well as answering some additional questions about window displays, including how often should you change your window displays and how to measure the success of your advertising efforts.
+This article explains the various other aspects of shop exterior, such as outdoor signs, which can also be used to increase customer footfall, as well as answering some additional important questions such as what to display on outdoor signage and how to measure the success of your outdoor advertising efforts.

 How to increase footfall with outdoor advertising and store exterior